 Puli – group I FCI, section 1, reference number 55

-Activity: medium – likes movement, but easily adapts to life in the apartment
+- Activity: medium – likes movement, but easily adapts to life

 Pool-like dogs have lived in Mesopotamia for 2,300 years BC.
 In Eridu nad Euphrates, where one of the oldest cities on earth was dug, archaeologists found the tomb of the Sumerian princess, in which, in addition to traditional treasures and favorite objects, there was also a figurine of a dog resembling contemporary dogs of this breed.
 The age of the find was estimated at 6000 years.